 There is also scientific evidence that genetic mutations contribute to OCD.
 They were found in unrelated families whose members suffered from OCD - in the serotonin transporter gene, hSERT.
 Studies of identical twins also confirm the existence of a hereditary factor.
 In addition, people with OCD are more likely to have close relatives with the same disorder than healthy people.

-Perseveration is a phenomenon of a psychological, mental or neuropathological nature, characterized by an obsessive, frequent repetition of a physical action, word or whole phrase in written or oral speech, as well as certain emotions.
+Perseveration is a phenomenon of a psychological, mental or neuropathological nature, characterized by obsessive, frequent repetition of a physical action, word or whole phrase in written or oral speech, as well as certain emotions.

 Depending on the nature of the manifestation, there are:

-• motor perseveration.
-The etiology of motor perseveration is associated with physical damage to the premotor nuclei of the cerebral cortex and the motor subcortical layer.
+• Motor perseveration.
+The etiology of motor perseveration is associated with physical damage to the premotor nuclei of the cerebral cortex and motor subcortical layer.
 This type of perseveration is expressed in the repetition of one physical movement many times - elementary motor perseveration or a whole complex of movements with a clear algorithm - systemic motor perseveration.

 Fundamental factors and features of the genesis of perseverative deviations